ArvidAlund/ArvidAlund/README.md

 # 💫 About Me:
-I´m a student from sweden.
+I´m a student from Sweden.

 I´m currently working on my project Segmentor.